The terrible global human cost of the First World War was an estimated 9.5 million dead and 20 million injured.

-There was a national debate about how best to care for disabled veterans.
+There was a national debate about how best to care for veterans with disabilities.
 The majority were young men who had their whole lives before them.
 To avoid a future of misery and hopelessness, and an enormous drain on the state, they needed to try and live independently and support their families.

 The government, burdened with war debts, put its main emphasis on providing war pensions based on the level of impairment.